warpdotdev/docs/features/launch-configurations.md

 # Launch Configurations

+## What is it?

-Save your configuration of windows, tabs, and panes to a file!
-Open a saved configuration through the Command Palette > Toggle Launch Configuration Palette (`CTRL-CMD-L`).
+Warp's Launch Configurations allow you to save your configuration of windows, tabs, and panes to a yaml file.
+This allows you to quickly get up and running for different tasks.

-## Getting Started

-To get started with Launch Configurations,
+## How to access it

+* Toggle the Launch Configuration Palette via shortcut `CTRL-CMD-L` or through typing `#` into the Command Palette `CMD-P`.

+## How it works

 1. Set up the configuration of windows, tabs and panes that you would like to save.
 1. Press `CTRL-CMD-L` to open the Launch Configuration Palette and click the plus button.